tango-controls/tango-kernel-followup/2019-02-04/pending_issues.md

  - Expand on debugging and testing:
  - https://tango-controls.readthedocs.io/en/latest/
 development/debugging-and-testing/index.html
- - Review of simulators documentation and examples
+ - Review of simulators documentation and examples (tango-simlib / simulatords)
- - Tango.js documentation ?
-Alternatives?
  - Doc Tango source package creation.
 Missing deps.
 (Debian)

- - Tips for setting new conf. for mariadb
- - Tango Heart beat
+ - Tango Heart beat: how it works??
-ESRF: ● add an advanced section on how to debug heartbeat pb with wireshark
+ESRF: - add an advanced section on how to debug heartbeat pb with wireshark
- - Tango Unitless vs not unit

 Enhancement proposals
 =====================